 The Most Successful WRC Cars

-In its fifty years of existence, rule changes and advances in technology, gave way to several different rally cars.
+In its fifty years of existence, rule changes and advances in technology gave way to several different rally cars.
 Ranging from the little "Mini Cooper" to the monstrous "Audi Quattro S1".
 We have compiled the 11 most successful WRC cars ever, ranked by the number of WRC events they've won.
-It is necessary to note that we are counting wins of a car model, including all its variations and generations.
+It is necessary to note that we are counting the wins of a car model, including all its variations and generations.

 11. Citroën DS3 WRC - 26 Wins